zonkyio/embedded-database-spring-test/README.md

 A list of all available versions of postgres binaries is here: https://mvnrepository.com/artifact/io.zonky.test.postgres/embedded-postgres-binaries-bom

-Note that the release cycle of the postgres binaries is independent of the release cycle of this library, so you can upgrade to the new version of postgres binaries immediately after it is released.
+Note that the release cycle of the postgres binaries is independent of the release cycle of this library, so you can upgrade to a new version of postgres binaries immediately after it is released.

 ### Enabling support for additional architectures